faranalytics/elemental-0/README.md

 # Elemental-0

-Elemental naught is a synchronous dynamic HTML generator that can be used client-side or server-side.
+Elemental naught is a synchronous dynamic HTML generator that will run on the client or the server.

 ## Usage